Tutorial

 0x0804854b main

 The runcommand function looks interesting.
-Let’s examine it:
+Let’s examine it.

 gdb-peda$ disas srtcpy